-These three elements constitute the core of any English sentence, which must remain undisrupted (not broken) with any unrelated words or punctuation, so that the sentence makes sense.
+These three elements constitute the core of any English sentence, which must remain intact and not interrupted by any unrelated words (unless they are integral modifiers) or punctuation so that the sentence can make sense.
 The core should also preferably remain at the beginning of the sentence with any additional and supplemental details added after the core.

 Finally-Positioned Adverbial Clause (Canonical)

 In English complex sentences, finite subordinate clauses have their own subjects, just like main clauses.
 In a canonical complex sentence, to preserve the initial position of the main clause’s subject, the subordinate clause is placed after the main clause.
-In other words, in complex sentences with the canonical (neutral) word order, the subordinate clause is positioned finally:
+In other words, in complex sentences with the canonical (neutral) word order, the subordinate clause is positioned at the end:

 MAIN CLAUSE + before SUBORDINATE CLAUSE

 [I had finished my popcorn] [before the movie started].

 When reading such a sentence, the subordinating conjunction (when, before, if, where, as soon as, while, since, etc.) tells us that there is a dependent clause added to the main clause, while signalling where the main clause ends and the dependent clause starts.

 🚩 In English, canonical structures should remain unmarked, so no punctuation should interrupt the core of a canonical sentence with an adverbial clause.
 The subordinating conjunction is sufficient to signal the boundary between the clauses.

 Initially-Positioned (Fronted) Adverbial Clause (Noncanonical)